These are a handful of tools to help you diagnose issues in a Linux environment. They're present in pretty much any Linux-based environment.

 Knowing how to use the command line—and how to use it well—is often a necessary skill.
-I love working on the command line, and I love discovering new tools that I can use.
-Here are a few that I use every day, all of which have greatly boosted my productivity.
+Here are a few command line tools I use every day for productivity.

 Cut through tangled jungles of JSON, search massive codebases faster than you can blink, and find files by name with less fuss using these three command line tools.

 Scoop feels like Homebrew for Windows.
 It can also fetch and install packages from the Internet to get you up and running with open-source tools.

 My favorite Readline features for improving my workflow on the command line—keyboard shortcuts, long commands, reverse search, and persisting options.

 My work often occurs on a remote machine I don't have access to, and it generally must be headless (no GUI).
 Here's my arsenal of essential CLI utilities.